Solaireis/CWC-Application-Security-Project/Tasks.md

   - [More info on OAuth](https://owasp.org/www-pdf-archive/OWASP-NL_Chapter_Meeting201501015_OAuth_Jim_Manico.pdf)
   - Security of the login process will be handled by Google as the user has to sign in with Google
 - Securing the session cookie by setting the correct attributes such as HttpOnly, Secure, etc.
+  - Secure:
-  - Preventing the cookie from being sniffed as it is only transmitted via HTTPS (Secure)
+    - Only allow the cookie to be transmitted via HTTPS
+      - Prevent cookie from being sniffed and exposed
+  - HttpOnly:
-  - Preventing client-side scripts from accessing the cookie data (HttpOnly)
+    - Prevent client-side scripts from accessing the cookie
+      - Prevent cookie theft

 ---